exepta/bevy_extended_ui/CSS_SUPPORT.md

 }
 ```

-Currently, the same as `background-color`, image support is coming soon!
+the same as `background-color`
+plus it can take images like `background-image`

 #### Box-Shadow
 ```css